 I talk about teamwork based on my work on the Olympic team as a goaltender and learning how to play my role to the best of my ability.
 I try to tell stories about my Olympic experience to help people in the business world maximize results within their own team.

-I think my favourite type of client is probably in the tech world.
-As an engineer, I relate better to people who have the same quirky sense of humour that I have so they laugh at my jokes.
+I think my favorite type of client is probably in the tech world.
+As an engineer, I relate better to people who have the same quirky sense of humor that I have so they laugh at my jokes.